 Loud noises can hurt the hairs or nerve cells that send sound signals to the brain, especially when exposed for long periods.
 Once these are damaged the electrical signals aren’t as clear or aren’t transmitted correctly, and you experience hearing loss.

-If you have hearing loss, McDonald Hearing Services is here to help.
+If you have hearing loss, McDonald Audiology & Hearing Health Care is here to help.
 Contact us and make an appointment to discuss your treatment options so you can once again hear all the sounds and conversations that are important to you in your daily life.

 Which Hearing Loss is Progressive and Associated With Aging?